StingzLD/Python_Terminal_Game/README.md

-# Python_Terminal_Game
+# Python Terminal Game
-A quick terminal game written in Python
+A quick terminal game written in Python.